realtimeradio/rcf_design/docs/40-Design.md

 1. Based around the 100 mm x 220 mm Eurocard form factor, which allows sufficient area for necessary components and can be vertically mounted in a 3U-high subrack of a standard 19" rack.
 2. A backplane connector to allow power, timing reference signals (see [@ts-design]), and control and monitoring signals -- including a 1 Gb Ethernet connection -- to be delivered to the FSM over a backplane with no cables.
 3. Blind-mate coaxial connectors to allow RF signals to be delivered from an analog fiber receiver board to the FSM ADC without the need for cables.
-4. Blind-mate connector carrying power and low-speed data (eg. I2C) to allow the FSM to supply power and a control and monioring interface to a connected analog fiber receiver board (see [@asp-design]).
+4. A blind-mate connector carrying power and low-speed data (eg. I2C) to allow the FSM to supply power and a control and monioring interface to a connected analog fiber receiver (FRX) board.
+The FRX is part of the ASP subsystem and is responsible for receiving analog-over-fiber signals from the DSA antennas and converting these to an electrical interface.
 5. Basic peripherals for use during development, including an SD card form which the SoM CPU may be booted, and a USB serial interface for debugging.
 6. Two QSFP28 connectors, providing up to 200 Gb/s of digital IO to the SNW network.
 These ports may be configured as either 25 GbE or 100 GbE links.
 7. An RJ45 1 Gb Ethernet connector, providing a simple control and monitoring interface to the FSM which does not require the use of the backplane.
-This is intended to be used during development.
+This is intended to be used during development, with multiple boards sharing a single Ethernet connection via the backplane in production (see Section \ref{sec:SubrackManagement}).

 Since the FSM carrier board is relatively simple, it can be designed and tested in a short timeframe at a relatively low cost.
 Design of the carrier will likely be contracted to the SoM vendor, iWave Systems Technologies, who already have experience in designing carrier boards similar to that which RCF requires.